Context-aware AI in the browser

 Page-aware chat

 Load the current page into the side panel, ask follow-up questions, and keep the page context attached to the conversation.
+Long pages are trimmed to fit the model context.

 04